European renewable energy policy framework

 The Directive confirms that Guarantees of Origin have the sole function of proving that the energy was produced from renewable sources.
 All member states are required to document the origin of electricity produced from renewable energy.

 In 2018 the EU approved a new Renewable Energy Directive (REDII), which included text strengthening the system of Guarantees of Origin toward 2030.
-REDII clearly states that electricity suppliers and consumers of power shall (read: have to) use Guarantees of Origin to document and report renewable electricity claims in Europe.
+REDII clearly states that electricity suppliers and consumers of power shall use Guarantees of Origin to document and report renewable electricity claims in Europe.

 The Electricity Markets Directive (2009/72/EC) requires European suppliers of electricity to disclose their fuel with regard to CO2-emissions and radioactive waste.
 The aim of electricity disclosure is to provide consumers with relevant information about power generation and to allow for informed consumer choice not based on electricity prices alone.
 Guarantees of Origin comprise a change-enabling instrument complying with consumers’ right to information about purchased products, thus supporting EU’s increased focus on the role of consumers in changing energy behaviour.